openstack-archive/wsme/doc/protocols.rst

 -   ``/ws/persons/update``
 -   ``/ws/persons/destroy``

-In a near future, an additional expose option `restverb` will allow to use the HTTP verb to select the function, in which case the path will not containt the function name.
+In addition to this trivial function mapping, a `method` option can be given to the `expose` decorator.
+In such a case, the function name can be omitted by the caller, and the dispatch will look at the http method used in the request to select the correct function.

-The function parameters can be transmitted in two ways :
+The function parameters can be transmitted in two ways (is using the http method to select the function, one way or the other may be usable) :

 #.
 As a GET query string or POST form parameters.